Ione, Ukiah, and Pilot Rock, Oregon

 Dear Corsair Friends and Customers,

-This year, we are moving our sale location to the Double M & Topcut Feedlot Sale Facility in Stanfield, Oregon and will hold our sale on Saturday, March 7th, 2015.
-We selected this site because it is offers easier access, nearby lodging and abundant restaurants.
-We will be selling 55 yearling and two year old angus bulls, 10 bred heifers, and 20 open yearling heifers.
+This year’s sale will again be held at the Double M & Topcut Feedlot Sale Facility in Stanfield, Oregon on Friday February 26th, 2016.
+This site offers easier access, nearby lodging and abundant restaurants.
+We will be selling 60 yearling and two year old angus bulls and 5 registered heifers with calves at their side.
 If you have the time, we would like to invite you to the ranch in Ione, OR to view the animals offered for sale this year.
 Whether or not you purchase a bull or heifer from Corsair Angus Ranch, we are always interested in listening to your thoughts, your needs, and your goals for the future of your ranching operations and look forward to sharing some of your ideas for the continued success of the beef industry.

 Steve Puntenney, Ph.D.